craigsapp/bach-370-chorales/typesetter/index.md

 measure range using the parameter controls given below.
-After adjusting the music, click on the red download button in the right margin to save an SVG image of the notation, which can be inserted into your webpages, or into a text editor that can load SVG images.
+After adjusting the music, click on the red download button in the right margin to save an SVG image of the notation, which can be inserted into your webpages, or into a word processor that can load SVG images.

 <hr noshade>